E.ON, GDF-Suez earnings hit by European energy crisis

 Falling demand and overcapacity have led to plunging wholesale power prices and have thrown Europe's utilities into an unprecedented crisis.

-Both firms complain about the boom in subsidized solar and wind energy, which they say leads to overcapacity and puts traditional thermal plants out of business.
+Both firms complain about the boom in subsidised solar and wind energy, which they say leads to overcapacity and puts traditional thermal plants out of business.

 "Our legacy generation business continues to suffer from the upheavals in the power market, which result in part from interventionist government policies," E.ON Chief Executive Johannes Teyssen said in a letter to shareholders.